Nenniana/Attribute-Game-System/README.md

 This project is a flexible, extensible, and performance-optimized attribute management system for Unity, written in C#.
 It handles any type of numerical attributes, such as strength, health, or custom-defined properties.
 The system allows attributes to be modified without losing their original values, making it suitable for a variety of gameplay scenarios.

+## Project Status
+This project is currently a work in progress and is not yet feature-complete.
+While it offers several key functionalities, further improvements and features are still being actively developed.

 ## Key Features

 - **Performance first**: Attributes can be marked "dirty" and recalculated only when requested, or calculated immediately based on the project's needs.